CNN 10 - September 15, 2017

 September 15, 2017

-If you have credit in the U.S., you might have recently had your information stolen in a massive data breach.
+If you have credit in the U.S., you might have recently had your information exposed in a massive data breach.
 In today's show, find out what happened and what you can do about it.
 We're also covering North Korea's response to recent U.N. sanctions, and we're exploring why NASA is bringing its Cassini mission to a fiery end.

 WEEKLY NEWSQUIZ